Table of Contents

 Clinical Picture of Intestine Obstruction

-Intestinal obstruction is a medical emergency with a high risk of intestinal perforation, sepsis, shock and death.
-Patients present early with nausea, vomiting, abdominal pain, distension and the inability to pass stool or flatus.
-Nausea and vomiting are severe and present early in upper GI obstruction, while the distension is more with distal obstruction.
+Intestinal obstruction is a medical emergency with a high risk of intestinal perforation, sepsis, shock, and death.
+Patients present early with nausea, vomiting, abdominal pain, distension, and the inability to pass stool or flatus.
+Nausea and vomiting are severe and present early in upper GI obstruction, while the distension and constipation is more with distal obstruction.

 The pain is usually intermittent periumbilical cramping that can transform into severe sharp pain due to bowel perforation and peritoneal irritation.
 History of abdominal surgery, hernia, abdominal tumor, irradiation, foreign body ingestion or inflammatory bowel diseases may be evident as possible etiological factors.